System Downtime: Not Just Annoying—Also Immensely Expensive

 We’ve all been there.
 You’re chugging away at a nice productive tick when WHAM—your system goes down.
 Whether a specific document management system goes offline or your internet connection gives out, you’re stuck.
 After a few moments, you begin to witness the frustration in the office.
 People wander out of their offices or cubicles to complain while others sit there, twirling pens or playing solitaire.
 Though immensely annoying, IT downtime is also immensely expensive.
 Not only has the productivity of these hourly or salaried employees dropped to virtually zero, but customers and clients’ requests are often dead in the water.
 So, just how expensive is IT downtown on average?

 This number comes to us from the research company Gartner.
 Simple math puts the hourly cost to around $336,000.
 According to another survey cited by Gartner, this number can vary between $140K and $540K per hour depending on company size, risk tolerance, and various other considerations.

 Damage to Reputation

-Just like the underdeck crew of a ship that’s had its hull compromised, having a team of experienced Managed Network Services IT professionals can be the difference between sinking or reaching your destination.
-In addition to crew members, the right MNS investment in your company can make your ship resistant to such issues that would otherwise result in expensive downtime.
+Just like the underdeck crew of a ship that’s had its hull compromised, having a team of experienced IT professionals can be the difference between sinking or reaching your destination.
+In addition to crew members, the right specialist investment in your company can make your ship resistant to such issues that would otherwise result in expensive downtime.